mattmakai/mattmakai.com/source/content/posts/140721-hands-on-walkthrough.rst

 Yet lately the topics I'm most interested in require more time to dive into the technical details.
-Which is why I am beginning to prefer teaching through hands on walkthroughs for the audience in a tutorial session than a brief talk.
-I've found audiences learn the most from hands on walkthroughs in a tutorial even if sessions take correspondingly more time than two or three traditional talks.
+Which is why I am beginning to prefer teaching through hands on walkthroughs for the audience in a tutorial session rather than a brief talk.
+I've found audiences learn more from a hands on walkthrough tutorial even if sessions take correspondingly more time than two or three traditional talks.